MicrosoftDocs/azure-devops-docs/docs/pipelines/release/approvals/index.md

 **Approvals** and **gates** give you additional control over the start and completion of the deployment pipeline.
 Each stage in a release pipeline can be configured with pre-deployment and post-deployment conditions that can include waiting for users to manually approve or reject deployments, and checking with other automated systems until specific conditions are verified.
-In addition, you can configure a manual intervention to pause the deployment pipeline and prompt users to carry out manual tasks, then resume or reject the deployment.
+In addition, you can configure a manual intervention or validation to pause the deployment pipeline and prompt users to carry out manual tasks, then resume or reject the deployment.

 > At present, gates are available only in Azure Pipelines.